Belgium commits to phasing out existing nuclear power plants - NewsBreak

 Belgium’s ambivalence toward nuclear energy is reflected in a broader European Union debate that has pitted Germany against France.

-The 27-nation bloc is expected to decide before the end of the year whether to include nuclear-generated energy among the economic activities that qualify for sustainable investment, a decision with far-reaching consequences for energy provisions in the bloc.
+The 27-nation bloc is expected to decide before the end of the year whether to include nuclear-generated energy among the economic activities that qualify for sustainable investment, a decision with far-reaching consequences for energy provision.

 Comments / 0